1. Think big.

 2. Stay flexible.

-Whether it’s wanting more out of your content or more of your subscriber base.
 We never arrive, do we?
 And success, especially in cyberland, is an endless stretch of horizon.
 A word on unfollows.
 I’ve seen funny posts with bloggers screeching that they lost three followers.
 I value every reader, especially the active supporters, but feel dependent on none.
 You will get unfollows.
 It’s the ease and democracy of blogosphere where people come and go.
 Don’t pin desperate hopes on anyone.
 Set your sights higher, and higher still.
 I tend not to reach out to readers who seemed to have stepped away.
 I don’t want to obligate them to visit if they’ve moved on, though I often discover life pulled them away for a season.
 Or WordPress wiped me off their radar, an unfortunate glitch in our system.

 4. Don’t play it safe.